sderosiaux/every-single-day-i-tldr/README.md

 - https://medium.freecodecamp.com/how-to-launch-an-effective-landing-page-for-your-project-f15bf3433d16 How to do a good Landing page?
 Landing page = converter.
 Marketing first before developing anything (except the landing page!).
 User registering?
 Do a MVP.
 Answer to a need, to a existing difficulty.
 Follow the given layout.
 - https://github.com/coreos/etcd etcd is a distributed, consistent key-value store for shared configuration and service discovery.
 (Go,  gRPCn, Raft) Can be used instead of ZK for instance.
 - https://github.com/osrg/namazu Namazu is like a Chaos Monkey, more low level. "permutes Java function calls, Ethernet packets, Filesystem events, and injected faults in various orders" ..
 OK !
+- https://en.wikipedia.org/wiki/Spanner_(database) Spanner is Google's globally distributed NewSQL database.
+F1 is the DBMS on top.
+- https://en.wikipedia.org/wiki/NewSQL Relational data model and use SQL.
+But are scalable like NoSQL db, shared-nothing nodes, sharded. (and still (multi-tables) ACID, consistency, transactional, indexes, joins, what missed in NoSQL).
+Spanner is one.
+CockroachDB is another.
+NuoDB too.

 # 22-10-2016